-- Departments can require all meal receipts be turned in, including those for individual travel, even though the state does not require meal receipts to be submitted when traveling, unless group meals, or meals that qualify under the "Official Function" policy.
+- Departments can require the submission of all meal receipts,including those for individual travel, even though the State does not require individual meal receipts.
+Receipts for group meals, or meals that qualify under the "Official Function" policy, are always required.

 Reimbursement for Meals that fall under the Official Function Policy.